 - 3 - 4 oz smoked salmon, sliced

-- Green Onion Sauce, recipe below, made in advance and refrigerated.
+- Green Onion Sauce, made in advance and refrigerated.

 - Sliced green onion for garnish.